nunzioricci2000/techweb/DOCUMENTATION.md

 - **Minimal Invasiveness**: Although some tools in the suite may rely on dependencies such as Babel (which may not be ideal), their impact is limited and well defined.
 - **Extreme Flexibility**: These tools are minimally invasive, allowing you to easily abandon or replace them—even in a single day—if the project requires it.

+### Pico CSS

+Pico CSS is a minimalist CSS framework that provides a clean and modern design without overwhelming complexity.
+It is chosen for its:

+- **Simplicity**: Pico CSS offers a straightforward approach to styling, making it easy to implement and customize.
+- **Lightweight**: Its minimal footprint ensures fast load times and efficient performance.
+- **Aesthetic Appeal**: Pico CSS provides a visually appealing design that enhances user experience without extensive customization.